JOIN the AFICIONADOS

 To receive our world of travel and style delivered straight to your inbox.

-But there’s cultural hub, not far within the city’s outskirts that has remained a draw for culture-seekers.
-Comprising a 1930-40s’s Art Deco villa, a landscape-specific contemporary museum designed by Álvaro Siza that opened in 1999, and a surrounding park of 18 hectares that’s visited for its sculptures as well as for its biodiversity.
+One of Porto's cultural highlights for visitors has to be on the outskirts of Portugal's second city, comprising a 1930-40s Art Deco villa, a landscape-specific contemporary museum designed by Álvaro Siza that opened in 1999, and a surrounding park of 18 hectares that are visited for its sculptures as well as for its biodiversity.

-In a dusty pink colour, the beautiful villa was built by the Porto architect José Marques da Silva as the summer residence of the Cabral family, who were textile manufacturers.
-The private residence is spread over three floors by combining neoclassical, romantic, and art deco elements.
+In a dusty pink colour, the beautiful Art Deco architecture of the villa was built by the Porto architect José Marques da Silva as the family summer residence of Count Carlos Alberto Cabral, who were textile manufacturers.
+The private residence is spread over three floors by combining neoclassical, romantic, and art deco elements created by the culturati of the day -Marques da Silva, Charles Siclis, Jacques Émile Ruhlmann, René Lalique and Edgar Brandt.
 Only some of the original furniture can still be viewed, but features like the René Lalique skylight and the two-storey central hall are peeks into how the industrial elite of Portugal lived at the time.

 The surrounding park, made up of landscaped gardens, was designed by João Gomes da Silva, and still contains the most important species that occupied the land before.
 Today, it displays sculptures by Claes Oldenburg, Dan Graham, and Richard Serra permanently.